ANMEF, AE-1 & Rabaul Tour (Frangipani festival)

-Join this 7 day (6 night), fully guided tour of the Rabaul battlefields as both the events of the First and Second World Wars are brought to life.
-You will participate in the official commemorations & attend the commemorative service at Bita Paka War Cemetery.
-This trip will also visit the many sites pertaining to the action of Bita Paka, Australia’s first action during the First World War.
+Join historian Greg Raffin author of Australia's Real Baptism Of Fire Heroes Known Only to A Few on this 8 day (7 night), fully guided tour of the Rabaul battlefields as both the events of the First and Second World War are brought to life.
+You will participate in significant commemorations attending a special commemorative service at the Bita Paka War Cemetery.
+This tour visits important Australian military sites which include both the Lark Force & AN&MEF battlefields of the First & Second World Wars.

 Kokoda Historical would like to acknowledge our past AN&MEF participant Mr John Reeves for the use of his wonderful images.

 Depart Australia to Tokua Airport-Rabaul via Port Moresby, you will be travelling with Kokoda Historical owner David Howell.
 Upon arrival we will transfer to the Gazelle International Hotel, we will come together for a welcome drink.
 This is an excellent opportunity to get to know our fellow passengers, historian & tour leader.
 After drinks, we’ll enjoy a welcome dinner in the hotel.
 (D)

 We will rise early as we make our way to the site where members of the ANMEF landed in 1914 to capture German New Guinea and knock out the radio transmitter.
 After walking the spot where they landed we will be given a presentation by historian Greg Raffin.
 Greg will explain Australia’s first action in the Great War before we make our way up the Bita Paka Road where the battle unfolded.
 We will call in and visit the location of where the German Radio station once stood and then head on to a special service at the Bita Paka War Cemetery.
 Late afternoon you will be able to relax by the hotel pool before making our way to dinner.
 (B, L, D)

 Day 3 - 12 September 2018